Dynamic mean field programming: Dynamic mean field theory for Bayesian reinforcement learning

+In this section we present the generating functional approach, systematically deriving a dynamic mean field theory for dynamic programming following \cite{helias2019statistical} and \cite{crisanti2018path}, using the tools described in the previous section.
+In the RL case, the disorder has a non-zero mean, as opposed to the spin glass and neural network cases, though see \cite{takayama1986dynamical} for a clear and careful derivation with non-zero means in the spin glass case.
+For the Bellman equation, we restrict our derivation to the discounted infinite horizon case.
+Policy evaluation and the finite horizon cases have near identical derivations.

-In this section we work through the generating functional approach, systematically deriving the dynamic mean field theory.
-We emphasise the key steps, and leaving a detailed account to the appendix.
-We follow \cite{helias2019statistical} and \cite{crisanti2018path}.
-In order to write down a moment generating function (MGF), we define a probability distribution over Q-value iterates by artificially injecting i.i.d Gaussian noise at each state-action site and iteration.
-This noise can be later removed.
+The derivation proceeds as follows.
+In order to write down a moment generating function (MGF), we first define a probability distribution over Q-value iterates by artificially injecting i.i.d Gaussian noise, of arbitrarily small variance, at each state-action site and iteration.
 Second, we represent the empirical distribution over iterates with a Dirac delta function, from which we then write down the moment generating function for a realisation of the disorder.
-By first switching to a Fourier representation of the Dirac delta we are then able to take an average over the disorder in the system by appealing to the central limit theorem for linear combinations of Dirichlet random vectors.
-Finally, we seek to apply a saddle-point approximation.
-For this to be applied, we reveal a dependence on $N$ (the state space size) in the exponent of the generating function by carefully choosing auxiliary fields to decouple various interaction terms.
-The saddle-point equations may be solved, which yield the standard Gaussian theory.
+By switching to the Fourier representation of the Dirac delta \eqref{eq:fourier_dirac}, it is possible to analytically calculate the average over the disorder in the system.
+This disorder appears as linear combinations of Dirichlet transitions, or finite Dirichlet means, whose generating function expansion we can calculate due to the Beta-Gamma algebra property \eqref{eq:betaGamma}.
+In the flat Dirichlet case, where the distribution over the simplex is uniform, we anticipate a saddlepoint approximation or method of steepest descents, which is possible to apply once two auxiliary fields are introduced to ``decouple" the interacting variables in the generating function.
+The resulting saddlepoint equations give rise to the mean field equations.